Elementary, Middle, and High Schools

 New York City Charter School Students

-Students who are new to the New York City public school system are eligible to attend summer school tuition- free if they provide proof of residence and meet the eligibility criteria.
-Students must register in person at the school the student wishes to attend and provide a copy of the student report card and/or transcript from their current school (if available).
-Students (except for those emancipated*) must be accompanied by a parent or guardian.
+Students who are new to the New York City public school system are eligible to attend summer school tuition-free if they provide proof of residence and meet the eligibility criteria.
+Learn about eligibility and documentation requirements.

 Temporary Residents (Visiting for the Summer)

-Students who are not registered in the New York City public school system, and will not be enrolled in the New York City public school system in September 2016, are eligible to attend summer school tuition-free if they provide proper residency documentation and meet the eligibility criteria.
-For enrollment documentation requirements, visit the New Student Enrollment page.
-Students must register in person at the school the student wishes to attend and provide a copy of the student report card and/or transcript from their current school (if available).
-Students (except for those emancipated*) must be accompanied by a parent or guardian.
+Students who are not registered in the New York City public school system, and will not be enrolled in the New York City public school system in September 2018, are eligible to attend summer school tuition-free if they provide proper residency documentation and meet the eligibility criteria.
+Learn about eligibility and documentation requirements.